quephird/slox/README.md

 Math.add(1, 2)
 ```

-You can also define computed properties in classes, which look just like functions but do not have an argument list:
+You can also define computed properties in classes, which look just like functions but do not have an argument list nor parentheses:

 ```
 class Circle {